ryanhryu/cse15l-lab-reports/index.md

 ---
 # `ls (List)` lists the files and folders in the given path.
 ## 1) When it is used with no arguments,
-   - it lists the items in the given path.
+   - It lists the items in the given path.
      ![iamge](Screen Shot 2023-10-09 at 12.06.38 PM.png)
    - In this case, it listed each text file in the */messages* directory.
    - The working directory was */home/lecture1/messages*, and it remained the same throughout the command.
 It only lists the files and folders in this directory and does not change the directory.
    - It does not generate an error.

 ## 2) When it is used with a path to directory as an argument,
-   - it shows the items in that directory.
+   - It shows the items in that directory.
      ![iamge](Screen Shot 2023-10-09 at 12.10.36 PM.png)
    - In this image, it shows the items in the */home* directory.
    - the working directory was */home*, and it stays the same after the command.